 German X50CrMoV15 Steel gives an exceptional blend of hardness and durability to the edge, allowing for a precise and sharp edge without any brittleness.
-The steel has a hardness of 58 ±2 on the Rockwell Hardness Rating and is also highly stain resistant.
+The steel has a hardness of 58 ±2 on the Rockwell Hardness Scale and is also highly stain resistant.

 German MA5 Steel is similar to X50CrMoV15, but can be made harder during heat treatment and offers more corrosion resistance.
-This steel has a 59 ±2 on the Rockwell Hardness Rating and like the previous steel is also easy to restore and maintain.
+This steel has a 59 ±2 on the Rockwell Hardness Scale and like the previous steel is also easy to restore and maintain.

 Our proprietary X-7 Steel is harder steel than German steel which means it can take a significantly sharper edge.
 A unique, Damascus pattern is formed in the metal from folding 67 layers of steel together.
-X-7 Steel has a hardness rating of 61 ±2 on the Rockwell Hardness Rating.
+X-7 Steel has a hardness rating of 61 ±2 on the Rockwell Hardness Scale.

-Swedish Sandvik® 14C28N Steel in our opinion is the perfect mix of incredible hardness and durability.
+Swedish 14C28N Steel in our opinion is the perfect mix of incredible hardness and durability.
 These steels take a phenomenally sharp edge and keep it up to 5 times longer than competing knives currently in the marketplace.
 That means a knife that stays sharper, longer.
-These steels have a hardness rating of 60 ±2 on the Rockwell Hardness Rating.
+These steels have a hardness rating of 60 ±2 on the Rockwell Hardness Scale.

-Swedish DAMASTEEL® RWL34 Powdered Steel is amazing steel, that can capitalize on the high alloy blend of metals perfectly melted together to create remarkably hard, strong and pure steel with a 61 ±2 on the Rockwell Hardness Rating.
+Swedish DAMASTEEL® RWL34 Powdered Steel is amazing steel, that can capitalize on the high alloy blend of metals perfectly melted together to create remarkably hard, strong and pure steel with a 61 ±2 on the Rockwell Hardness Scale.